-There are no permanent restrictions in capacity for TT25.
+There are no permanent restrictions in capacity for R28.

-2 Temporary capacity restrictions
+2 Temporary restrictions in capacity

-Bane NOR has chosen to follow the RNE guidelines for temporary capacity restrictions, abbreviated to TCR.
-The RNE guidelines are based on the requirements set down in Directive 2012/34/EU, Annex VII, which has also been incorporated into Norwegian legislation through FOR-2021-06-30-2315 (the Railway Regulations, Appendix IV).
+Bane NOR has chosen to follow the RNE guidelines for temporary restrictions in capacity, hereinafter referred to as temporary capacity restrictions, abbreviated to TCR.
+The RNE guidelines are based on the requirements set down in Directive 2012/34/EU, Annex VII, which has also been incorporated into Norwegian legislation through FOR-2021-06-30-2315 (the Railway Regulations, Annex IV).